microsoft/WhatTheHack/025-ArcForServers/Student/challenge01.md

 [Azure Arc for Servers](https://docs.microsoft.com/en-us/azure/azure-arc/servers/overview) allows customers to use Azure management tools on any server running in any public cloud or on-premises environment.
 In order to accomplish this, a [lightweight agent](https://docs.microsoft.com/en-us/azure/azure-arc/servers/agent-overview) must be deployed onto the server.
 Once deployed, this agent "projects" this server as an Azure Arc resource.
 As an Azure resource, this server can now be managed as if it were a VM hosted natively in Azure.

 In this challenge, you will need to deploy a server to an environment other than Azure.
-Once deployed, you will install the Azure Arc agent on the server and confirm that the server is visible from the Azure portal as a resource.
+Once deployed, you will install the Azure Arc agent on the server and confirm that the server is visible from the Azure portal as a resource by using [Resource Graph Explorer](https://docs.microsoft.com/en-us/azure/governance/resource-graph/first-query-portal).

 *Note: Before continuing, be sure that you have read and completed all the necessary [prerequisites](challenge00.md).